nbriz/StatsNotTracks/README.md

 })
 ```

 In the example above the `admin` property is set to `true`, which means we've exposed routes for the REST API as well as the default client-side admin dashboard.
-This is served publicly by default, meaning anyone witch access to this app/site could visit `https://[YOUR_SITE]/stats-not-tracks` as well as request data from the api `https://[YOUR_SITE]/snt-api/data/hits`.
+This is served publicly by default, meaning anyone with access to this app/site could visit `https://[YOUR_SITE]/stats-not-tracks` as well as request data from the api `https://[YOUR_SITE]/snt-api/data/hits`.
 That said, you can edit these && other admin defaults by passing an optional config object to the `admin` property instead of a boolean.

 ```js
 ANALYTICS.setup(app, {